wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

 Wazuh interface is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.

-.. note:: Root user privileges are required to run all the commands described below.
+.. note:: Root user privileges are required to run the commands described below.

 Install the Wazuh interface
 ---------------------------